simbricks/simbricks/doc/user/howto.rst

 A host's configuration and the workload to run are defined via :ref:`sec-node_app_config`.
-SimBricks already comes with a few examples in the module :mod:`simbricks.orchestration.nodeconfig`.
+SimBricks already comes with a few examples in the module :mod-orchestration:`nodeconfig.py`.
 If they don't fit your use-case, you need to add your own by overriding the pre-defined member functions of :class:`~simbricks.orchestration.nodeconfig.NodeConfig` and :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
-The most notably is :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the commands to execute for your workload/application.
-Further information can be found in the module :mod:`simbricks.orchestration.nodeconfig` directly.
+The most important one is :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the commands to execute for your workload/application.
+Further information can be found in the module :mod-orchestration:`nodeconfig.py` directly.

 .. _sec-howto-custom_image: